Report of Regents Professional Practice Committee to The Board of Regents

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in six cases and be clarified in two of those cases.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 42 consent order applications and 11 surrender applications be granted.
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 5 cases.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 47 consent order applications and 21 surrender applications be granted.
 [PPC EXS (A) 1-3]

 Your Committee recommends the following:

-That the application of Benjamin J. Salloum for the restoration of his license to practice as a chiropractor in the State of New York be denied.
-[PPC EXS (A) 4]
+That the application of Demetrios M. Perdios for the restoration of his license to practice as a certified public accountant in New York State be denied.
+[PPC EXS (A) 5]

 MOTION FOR ACTION BY FULL BOARD